 The Escrow Holder Won't:

-• Meet lender's standards as written in the escrow agreement
+• Meet lender's guidelines as outlined in the escrow agreement

 Mortgage Escrow Account